The Workshop Way is a series of white papers, research reports, and reflections that articulate the “why” behind the way we approach our work.

 Inclusive placemaking is not just about blending voices.
 It requires a commitment to including students who feel marginalized or underrepresented to become part of the weaving of the tapestry that is the campus community.
 It's about creating places that embody and make real campus aspirations for diversity and inclusion.
-It is about everyone being accountable to each other to listen, learn, and act upon issues of space and place to ensure that students can choose to engage in campus life according to their own comfort level, whether that is from the core or margins of student life.
+It is about everyone being accountable to each other to listen, learn, and act upon issues of space and place to ensure that students can choose to engage in campus life according to their comfort level, whether that is from the core or margin of student life.

 This is especially true for universities for which students must decide by referendum whether to shoulder the costs of the project.
-We know from over 20 years of student engagement and outreach that these efforts rally students’ passions about a project and prepare them to be discerning clients as the project moves from the programming and conceptual design to subsequent stages in the process.
+We know from over 20 years of student engagement and outreach that these efforts rally students’ passions about a project and prepare them to be discerning clients as the project moves from programming and conceptual design to subsequent stages in the process.
 It makes them strong allies as they take ownership of the project and advocate for future approvals.

 The critical steps are to define the essential purpose and vital objectives of the location, be it on the periphery or at the center of campus, what activities and experiences must occur to achieve those objectives and the specific program of spaces that support them.
 Through further design dialogue, Workshop plans with campus communities to create an architecture that, through its combination of thresholds, internal relationships, gathering spaces, and campus connections, provides places for casual connections, creative encounters, and critical engagement.